FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Experiment

-\paragraph{Proximal Restriction} We examine the proximal restriction effect in FedSoL by analyzing how its update gradient $g_u$ interacts with the proximal loss $\mathcal{L}_p$, as shown in Figure \ref{fig:fedsol_analysis}.
-As $\rho$ increases, $g_u$ becomes more orthogonal to the proximal gradient $g_p$ (Figure \ref{fig:fedsol_analysis}(b)).
-This orthogonality helps in maintaining the proximal loss low during the local learning process, which implies better global alignment (Figure \ref{fig:fedsol_analysis}(a)).
+In \autoref{fig:fedsol_analysis}, we examine the interaction of FedSOL's update gradient, $g_u^{\text{FedSOL}}$, with the proximal loss $\mathcal{L}_p$.
+As the perturbation strength $\rho$ increases, the direction of $g_u^{\text{FedSOL}}$ becomes increasingly orthogonal to the proximal gradient $g_p$ (\autoref{fig:fedsol_analysis}(a)).
+This enhanced orthogonality helps maintain a low proximal loss during local learning (\autoref{fig:fedsol_analysis}(b)).

-\paragraph{Adaptive Radius} The advantage of the adaptive approach are depicted in Figure \ref{fig:adaptive_radius}.
-As shown in Figure \ref{fig:adaptive_radius}(a), using the adaptive radius not only improve performance but also reduces sensitivity to the selection of $\rho$.
-Meanwhile, Figure \ref{fig:adaptive_radius}(b) displays the averaged $\lambda$ values for each local model layer, highlighting the increased deviation in the later layers, as a consequence of the data heterogeneity\,\citep{ccvr}.
-Note that using a fixed value for $\rho$ corresponds to setting $\boldsymbol{\Lambda}$ in Equation (\ref{eq_adaptive_sol}) as a vector with all entries to one.